-The test data is based on radiated emission measurements made on a standard steel enclosure containing a single SKA1200037 drive, in a calibrated open area test site.
+The test data is based on radiated emission measurements made on a standard steel enclosure containing a single SKCD100220 drive, which has the highest emission level in this product range, in a calibrated open area test site.
 Details of the test arrangement are described:

-A standard Rittall enclosure was used having dimensions 1900mm (high) $\times$ 600mm (wide) $\times$ 500mm (deep).
+A standard Rittall enclosure was used having dimensions 1900mm (high) \times 600mm (wide) \times 500mm (deep).
 Two ventilation grilles, both 200mm square, were provided on the upper and lower faces of the door.

-The drive was mounted onto the 'Standard' RFI input filter (4200-6122), which was fitted to the internal back-plate of the enclosure, the filter casing making electrical contact with the back-plate by the fixing screws.
+The drive was mounted onto the 'Standard' RFI input filter (4200-6310), which was fitted to the internal back-plate of the enclosure, the filter casing making electrical contact with the back-plate by the fixing screws.
 Standard unscreened power cables were used to connect the complete unit to the supply.

-A standard 0.37kW AC induction motor was connected by 2.5m of shielded cable (steel braided - type SY) and mounted externally.
+A standard 2.2kW AC induction motor was connected by 2m of shielded cable (steel braided - type SY) and mounted externally.